eryph-org/samples/cinc-automated/README.md

 .\Build-Node.ps1 -CatletName node1 -Os Linux
 ```

+To remove all catlets created for this example you can run the script `cleanup.ps1`.

 ## Cinc project

 The example setup contains an eryph project called cinc.
 A dedicated client is created automatically so that you can access the project without administrative privileges.